Russian, Ukrainian troops gird for major battle in Kherson - NewsBreak

 President Volodymyr Zelenskyy’s office said Thursday that Ukrainian forces mounted 15 attacks on Russian military strongholds in the Kherson region.
 For its part, Russia’s Defense Ministry spokesman said the Kremlin’s forces repelled Ukrainian attempts to advance with tanks on the Kherson villages of Sukhanove, Nova Kamianka and Chervonyi Yar.

-A Russian-installed official in the region, Vladimir Leontyev, said Thursday Ukrainian forces had launched five missile strikes against the Kakhovka dam and hydroelectric power station about 44 miles from Kherson city.
+A Russian-installed official in the region, Vladimir Leontyev, said Thursday Ukrainian forces had launched five missile strikes against the Kakhovka dam and hydroelectric power station about 70 kms (44 miles) from Kherson city.
 He said on Russian TV that if the facilities were destroyed, a critical canal providing water to annexed Crimea would be cut off.

-Zelenskyy countered that the Russians have mined the dam and power station, with plans to blown them up in what he called a terrorism act to unleash 4.8 billion gallons and flood Kherson and dozens of areas where hundreds of thousands of people live.
+Zelenskyy countered that the Russians have mined the dam and power station, with plans to blow them up in what he called a terrorism act to unleash 18 million cubic meters (4.8 billion gallons) and flood Kherson and dozens of areas where hundreds of thousands of people live.
 He told the European Council Russia would then blame Ukraine.

 None of the claims could be independently verified.